-SFLE-DISCLOSING AND REQUESTING ACCOMMODATIONS
+SELF-DISCLOSING AND REQUESTING ACCOMMODATIONS

-Disability Support Services (DSS) provides academic services and accommodations for students with diagnosed disabilities in accordance with Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2008.
+The Office of Accessibility Services (OAS) provides accommodations for students with diagnosed disabilities in accordance with Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2008.
 The ADA defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
-Students disclosing a diagnosed disability with evidence of a functional limitation that impacts the individual in the academic setting will be provided with reasonable accommodations.
+Students disclosing a diagnosed disability with evidence of a functional limitation that impacts them in the academic setting will be provided with reasonable accommodations.

 Students with disabilities must be able to perform the essential functions (technical standards) of the curriculum with or without accommodations and present no threat to the safety and well-being of others.
-DSS requires comprehensive documentation of the disability and an interactive process with the student to determine appropriate services and accommodations.
+OAS requires comprehensive documentation of the disability and an interactive process with the student to determine appropriate services and accommodations.

-Accommodations are considered on a case-by-case basis and are based upon specific, individual needs (based on documentation and history) and upon how well the accommodations meet the curricular goals of the course of studies.
-Both the student and faculty may be engaged in this process through DSS.
+Accommodations are considered on a case-by-case basis and are based on specific, individual needs substantiated with documentation and prior history with consideration of how well the accommodations meet the curricular goals of the course of study.
+Both the student and faculty may be engaged in this process through OAS.

-It is the responsibility of the individual student to request accommodations, provide documentation, interact with DSS personnel, and to advocate on their behalf.
+It is the responsibility of the individual student to request accommodations, provide documentation, interact with OAS personnel, and to advocate on their own behalf.